 Tuesday 22nd September – Sary-Tash – Karakul Lake – Murghab

 Rise and shine for the border crossing into Tajikistan.
-The true YPT mountain is, of course, Lenin Peak (7134m).
-If we’re lucky, we can see it along the way!
+The true YPT mountain is, of course, Lenin Peak- standing at 7134m, it was the highest peak in the former USSR.
+Providing the weather is as expected, we can see it along the way!

 After the border formalities, we will pass by Karakul Lake through the most dramatic scenery of the trip.